John Bennett Dawson: Political career

-From 1823-1824, Dawson was a member of the Louisiana House of Representatives representing Feliciana Parish.
+From 1823 to 1824, Dawson was a member of the Louisiana House of Representatives representing Feliciana Parish.

 He unsuccessfully ran for Louisiana Governor in 1834, He was defeated by Whig candidate Edward D. White.

 In 1840, Dawson was elected as a Democrat representing the Second District in the 27th Congress.
 He was re-elected in 1842 and represented the Third District in the 28th Congress.
 He served from March 4, 1841, until his death on June 26, 1845.
 He defeated James M. Elam (Whig) in the election of 1843.

 He served as major-general in the State militia, judge of the parish court in West Feliciana Parish, and U.S. postmaster at New Orleans from April 10, 1843, until December 19, 1843.

 Dawson was known for his threats of violence, particularly on the topic of slavery.
 He once "threatened to cut a colleague’s throat ‘from ear to ear.’"
 On separate occasions, he drew a Bowie knife on and raised a cocked pistol at the anti-slavery congressman Joshua R. Giddings.
 John Quincy Adams described him as a "drunken bully."

 Death

 Dawson died on June 26, 1845.
 His remains were interred in Grace Episcopal churchyard in St. Francisville, Louisiana.
 His successor in Congress, John H. Harmanson, eulogized him on the floor of the House, but not without noting his "faults — some thought grave faults."

-In his memory, a cenotaph was erected at Congressional Cemetery in Washington, D.C.